HDest-Community/Ugly-as-Sin/readme.md

 * **Reloading Kit** - Allows manual reloading of 7.76mm rounds while in the map, instead of consolidating between maps.
 The `Auto-Continue` option lets the player hold down the action button instead of clicking at each step.
 * **Weapon Sling** - Allows the player to "brace" their weapon anywhere, even while standing.
 The sling must be attached to the weapon by activating the inventory item.
 Hold the [Zoom] key to activate the sling.
 Sprinting will deactivate the sling.
 * **Fragshard Reducer** - Specifies chance for enemy-reviving fragshards to be allowed to spawn.
 There is also an option to remove all existing fragshards from the level.
 * **Friendly Marines** - Friendly marines may randomly replace human-type corpses, for some occasional much-needed reinforcements.
+Spawn rate is adjustable.
 * **Advanced AI** - Adds extra behavior to monsters, such as searching the player's last known position, forgetting the player, and debuffing speed / aim when wounded.
-* **Incapacitation** - A multiplayer-only module to improve the co-op experince, allows players to be soft-killed, requiring medical treatment and revives from other players, instead of respawning.
+* **Incapacitation** - A multiplayer-only module to improve the co-op experince.
+Allows players to be soft-killed, requiring medical treatment and revives from other players instead of respawning.
+Low frag limits recommended.
 * **Looting** - Corpses of human-type enemies can be searched for useful items, such as ammunition or medical equipment.
 The `Loot Factor` rate is adjustable.